Brian Ross (journalist)

+Ross's tenure at ABC was beset by several controversies involving incorrect reporting.

 Early life

 Ross was born and raised in Chicago, Illinois.
 He graduated from the University of Iowa journalism school in 1971.

 NBC News

 In the mid 1970s, while reporting for WKYC-TV in Cleveland, Ross reported on Jackie Presser and corruption in the Teamsters union and interviewed mobster Danny Greene.
 He continued to report on the Teamsters after being hired by NBC News.
 His reporting on the Teamsters won him a Sigma Delta Chi Award in 1976 and a National Headliner award in 1977.
 Ross broke the FBI Abscam story while at NBC.

 ABC News

-Since 1994, Ross has been a reporter for ABC News, working on programs such as World News with Diane Sawyer, 20/20, Good Morning America, Nightline, This Week with George Stephanopoulos, and ABC News Radio.
+From 1994 to 2018, Ross was a reporter for ABC News, working on programs such as World News with Diane Sawyer, 20/20, Good Morning America, Nightline, This Week with George Stephanopoulos, and ABC News Radio.

 In 2009, Ross and his investigative unit reported on Mohamed Atta and described him as the ringleader of the World Trade Center and Pentagon attacks.
 He also reported on Zacarias Moussaoui’s alleged role in the attacks and his questioning by the Federal Bureau of Investigation prior to September 11.

 His undercover investigation of nuclear smuggling, which questioned whether American authorities could stop a shipment of radioactive material from entering the country, received the duPont Award in 2004.

-On May 24, 2006, Ross reported that the Justice Department was investigating Speaker of the House Dennis Hastert for possible connections to the Jack Abramoff corruption scandal.
+On May 24, 2006, Ross first reported that the Justice Department was investigating Speaker of the House Dennis Hastert for possible connections to the Jack Abramoff corruption scandal.
 Both the Justice Department and Dennis Hastert issued denials, but Ross insisted the story was correct.
 He did say that the investigation might eventually "wash out and be nothing".

 On September 6, 2006, Ross reported that Pakistan had decided not to seek the capture of Osama bin Laden so long as bin Laden acted "like a peaceful citizen".
 Pakistan denied the report.
 The report was based on a telephone interview in which ABC quoted the Pakistani General as saying, "Q. ABC News: If bin Laden or Zawahiri were there, they could stay?
 A. Gen. Sultan: No one of that kind can stay.
 If someone is there he will have to surrender, he will have to live like a good citizen, his whereabouts, exit travel would be known to the authorities."